BrahmaFarmsLLC/project-mitti/README.md

 ### Dependencies:

 The statical geospatial analysis was carried out in Python.
-All the dependencies have been added to the specs.txt file
+I primarily used BeautifulSoup to scrape, Pandas and GeoPandas for analysis, matplotlib and geoplot for data viz.

+All the dependencies have been added to the specs.txt file.
 You can replicate the environment by running the following code in the terminal.
 ```
 conda create --name myenv --file spec-file.txt
 ```